15 things you need to know about hydrogen

 6. White hydrogen from the soil the clean energy source of the future?

 We already know grey, blue and green hydrogen, but it now appears that white or natural hydrogen is also available.
 That comes from the soil, just like natural gas.
 When hydrogen is burned with oxygen, only water is released.
-White hydrogen is a natural hydrogen from the subsurface that has the potential to become an important energy source of the future if it is made by electrolysis of water with wind or solar power (green).
+The exact potential of white hydrogen is still uncertain and requires further research.

-It is then not made from natural ash or coal (grey), not even by first capturing the CO2 (blue).
-The gas is mainly used to heat processes in the chemical industry and in the production of steel and fertilizer.
+White hydrogen is not made from natural gas or coal (grey), not even by first capturing the CO2 (blue).
+Hydrogen is primarily used to heat processes in the chemical industry and for fertiliser production, and in the future, it will also be used for steel production.
 In the transition from fossil to green energy, it can serve as a storage buffer for electricity during periods without sun and wind.

 7. What role does hydrogen play in the energy transition?